joksdz/HackerManNotes-obs/main/Networking/Network topologies.md

 The device must also be configured with the correct network settings, such as the network name / Service Set Identifier (SSID) and password.
 So, to connect to the router, the laptop uses a wireless networking protocol called ``IEEE 802.11`` This protocol defines the technical details of how wireless devices communicate with each other and with WAPs.
 When a device wants to join a WiFi network, it sends a request to the WAP to initiate the connection process.
 This request is known as a connection request frame or association request and is sent using the ``IEEE 802.11`` wireless networking protocol.
 The connection request frame contains various fields of information, including the following but not limited to:

-MAC address 	A unique identifier for the device's wireless adapter.
+MAC address :	A unique identifier for the device's wireless adapter.
-SSID 	The network name, also known as the Service Set Identifier of the WiFi network.
+SSID :	The network name, also known as the Service Set Identifier of the WiFi network.
-Supported data rates 	A list of the data rates the device can communicate.
+Supported data rates :	A list of the data rates the device can communicate.
-Supported channels 	A list of the channels (frequencies) on which the device can communicate.
+Supported channels : A list of the channels (frequencies) on which the device can communicate.
-Supported security protocols 	A list of the security protocols that the device is capable of using, such as WPA2/WPA3.
+Supported security protocols :	A list of the security protocols that the device is capable of using, such as WPA2/WPA3.
+(WPA : wifi protected access )
 The device then uses this information to configure its wireless adapter and connect to the WAP.
 Once the connection is established, the device can communicate with the WAP and other network devices.
 It can also access the Internet and other online resources through the WAP, which acts as a gateway to the wired network.
 However, the SSID can be hidden by disabling broadcasting.
 That means that devices that search for that specific WAP will not be able to identify its SSID.
 Nevertheless, the SSID can still be found in the authentication packet.

 In addition to the IEEE 802.11 protocol, other networking protocols and technologies may also be used, like TCP/IP, DHCP, and WPA2, in a WiFi network to perform tasks such as assigning IP addresses to devices, routing traffic between devices, and providing security.